LanKuDot/CMinusMinus_Compiler/README.md

 - **Comment**: //

 ### Coding Style
-Must contain at least one space between two tokens.
+The input file(Ex. main.c) must contain at least one space between two tokens.

+### Grammar
+The grammar can be switched to anything else, but note that all the indention in the grammar should be "space", do not use "tab".